Spring (hydrology): Bathing and balneotherapy

-Hot springs or geothermal springs have been used for balneotherapy, bathing and relaxation for thousands of years.
+Hot springs or geothermal springs have been used for balneotherapy, bathing, and relaxation for thousands of years.
 Because of the folklore surrounding hot springs and their claimed medical value, some have become tourist destinations and locations of physical rehabilitation centers.

 Geothermal energy

-Hot springs have been used as a source of heat for thousands of years.
-In the 20th century they became a renewable resource of geothermal energy to heat homes and buildings.
+Hot springs have been used as a heat source for thousands of years.
+In the 20th century, they became a renewable resource of geothermal energy for heating homes and buildings.
 The city of Beppu, Japan contains 2,217 hot spring well heads that provide the city with hot water.
 Hot springs have also been used as a source of sustainable energy for greenhouse cultivation and the growing of crops and flowers.